 The filter must circulate the water around the aquarium at least four times every hour.
 The system should contain both biological and mechanical filter media to extract solid waste and toxins from the water.
 A chemical filter is not essential but can be helpful in removing heavy metals and chemicals.
 However, if you ever need to treat the water with fish medication, you must remove the chemical filter media first.

-When choosing your filter, remember that Black Moors are clumsy swimmers that will struggle to cope in a strong current.
+When choosing your filter, remember that Black Moors are clumsy swimmers that will struggle to cope with a strong current.
 So, go for a system with an adjustable outflow valve feature or use plants or decorations to buffer the flow.

 If your fish are to thrive, you must keep their tank clean and properly maintained.